 - Parmesan Reggiano cheese

-- Heat pasta water and salt it once boiling.
-Add pasta and cook as recommended.
+- Bring a large pot of water to a boil.
+Salt the water once boiling.
+Add bucatini pasta and cook as recommended.

 - Heat EVOO in a saucepan and when hot add strips of prosciutto.
+Watch carefully, the prosciutto cooks quickly!
 Once crisp place on a paper-lined plate.

-- Add the garlic and black pepper to the hot saucepan and cook until the garlic is lightly toasted.
+- Add the garlic and black pepper to the hot saucepan and cook until the garlic is lightly toasted over medium heat.
 Remove from the heat.

-- Put cooked pasta in a large bowl.
-Pour hot EVOO, garlic and black pepper over the pasta and combine.
+- Add the cooked bucatini pasta to a large bowl.
+Pour hot EVOO, garlic, and black pepper over the pasta and combine.

 - Garnish with additional cheese, black pepper, parsley, and prosciutto.